autosoft-dev/code-bert/README.md

 codeBERT is a package to **automatically check if your code documentation is up-to-date**. codeBERT currently works for Python code.

-*code-bert present version is available for Linux and Mac only.
+*If you are using the source distribution the present version is available for Linux and Mac only.
 We are working on the Windows release.
 Please hang on*

 This is [CodistAI](https://codist-ai.com/) open source version to easily use the fine tuned model based on our open source MLM code model [codeBERT-small-v2](https://huggingface.co/codistai/codeBERT-small-v2)